 The Lesbian, Gay, Bisexual, Transgender Center works to create a community environment (on and off campus) that is truly safe and celebratory of people of all genders, orientations, and expressions of identity.
 As an academic support unit, the center strives to enhance students' learning and engagement as well as increase the retention of LGBT students.

 Ohio University’s LGBT Center was the first in the state of Ohio, and OHIO is one of only 55 universities nationwide to offer gender-neutral housing.
-OHIO was recently named as one of the Top 25 Best LGBTQ-Friendly colleges for the second year in a row.
-The list is compiled by the Campus Pride Index, an organization that generates national standards for LGBTQ-friendly higher education insitutions.

 The Women’s Center promotes awareness, education, and advocacy about women, gender, and diversity among faculty, staff, and students at Ohio University and its surrounding communities.
 Among other programs, the center provides leadership and professional development opportunities, recognizes women who are making a difference, and helps pair students with female mentors.